 Keep an eye out for the annual UOW Goodwill Hunting event - this is where you can get your hands on FREE household items ranging from crockery, cutlery, saucepans, bed linen, towels and more.
 It's all donated by the UOW community of staff, students and members of our UOW campus communities.

-Jobs on and off campus (UOW Careers Central)
+Jobs on and off campus (UOW Careers & Employability)

-There are many ways to seek out casual work within UOW and outside of it - you just need to get in with the Careers Central team who can prepare you for the workplace and increase your awareness of current job vacancies.
+There are many ways to seek out casual work within UOW and outside of it - you just need to get in with the Careers & Employability (formerly Careers Central) team who can prepare you for the workplace and increase your awareness of current job vacancies.

 They can also help you really focus on what happens after uni - your future career.
 Chat with the experts about where you want to go.

 - UOW Jobboard - the perfect place to start your search with listings for casual work, internships and vacation work, graduate programs and more.